Special Requirements for Academic Year FLAS Fellowships

 - FLAS language to be studied or used in dissertation research abroad

-- Title, affiliation, and contact info for your most recent instructor in the FLAS language, who will provide an evaluation
+- Title, affiliation, and contact info for your most recent instructor in the FLAS language, who will provide a reference

-- Title, affiliation, and contact info for your primary academic advisor or a recent area studies instructor (use institutional email address)
+- Title, affiliation, and contact info for your primary academic advisor or a recent area studies instructor, who will provide a reference (use institutional email address)

 PDF File Uploads: